mateuszkornecki/chess-clock/README.md

 # Chess Clock 🦄️
-Feel free to check out the finall [result](https://mateuszkornecki.github.io/chess-clock).
+Feel free to check out the final [result](https://mateuszkornecki.github.io/chess-clock).

 ## About the project
 Because of the temporary lock-down during the COVID-19 pandemic, I started playing chess with my girlfriend.
 Unfortunatly we weren't able to find any nice looking counter so I decided to create my own one.